dsaidgovsg/terraform-modules/modules/core/packer/vault/README.md

 At this point, you must have decrypted the AWS-KMS encrypted CA private key (i.e. `ca.key` to `ca-key.pem`) so that the CA private key can be used to sign the CSR.

+Ensure that the files below:

+- `ca.key`
+- `ca.pem`
+- `cli.json`
+- `csr.json`

-Copy the true `ca.pem` and `ca.key` into `../../ca/root/` first, and perform the decryption step as shown in the [guide](../../ca/README.md#Decrypt-the-private-key).
-If the above two files are present, simply run the below adapted command to get back the original CA private key:
+are of correct values and placed in `../../ca/root/`.
+Then perform the decryption step as shown in the [guide](../../ca/README.md#Decrypt-the-private-key), whose adapted command is shown below to get back the original CA private key:

 ```bash
 aws kms decrypt \